javecilla/javecilla/README.md

 In recent months, I have been concentrating on **System and Agent architecture design** alongside exploring practical application scenarios to bring the 'AI Predicting the Future' vision to life.

 Based in Central Luzon, Philippines.
-I aim to grow into a full-stack web and ai systems developer and independent developer recognized for polished, aesthetic, and thoughtful digital work.
+I aim to grow into a ai systems, web and mobile developer and independent dev recognized for polished, aesthetic, and thoughtful digital work.

 ---